llee454/hornet-website/modules/presentation/Readme.md

 Global Variables
 ----------------

-The presentation module defines three global variables:
+The presentation module defines four global variables:

 * <code>presentation_DATABASE_URL</code>, which specifies the location of the database file

-* <code>presentation_DATABASE</code>, which holds the presentation_Database object that represents the loaded database
+* <code>presentation_DATABASE</code>, which holds the `presentation_Database` object that represents the loaded database

-* and <code>presentation_AUDIO</code>, which indicates whether or not audio narration is enabled or disabled.
+* <code>presentation_AUDIO</code>, which indicates whether or not audio narration is enabled or disabled.

+* and <code>presentation_INSTANCES</code>, an associative array of `presentation_PresentationInstance` objects representing the active presentation instances keyed by Presentation Instance ID.

 ```javascript
 /*